 * S&P 500 coming off biggest weekly decline since June

-* Apple shares up in premarket trading after patent dispute ended
+* Apple shares up in premarket, settles patent dispute

-NEW YORK, Nov 12 U.S. stock index futures pointed to a higher open on Monday after last week's steep losses on upbeat economic data from China over the weekend, though concerns remained about the growth outlook in the United States and Europe.
+NEW YORK, Nov 12 U.S. stock index futures rose on Monday as upbeat economic data from China indicated a slowdown in the country may be easing, though concerns remained about the growth outlook in the United States and Europe.

 The S&P 500 fell 2.4 percent last week, the worst week for the index since June, closing below its 200-day moving average for the first time in five months.
 That level is a measure of the market's long-term trend, and staying below it could portend further losses ahead.